-Pharmacoepidemiology may be defined as the study of the utilization and effects of drugs in large numbers of people.
+Pharmacoepidemiology is a scientific discipline that uses epidemiological methods to evaluate the use, benefits and risks of medical products and interventions in human populations.
 To accomplish this study, pharmacoepidemiology borrows from both pharmacology and epidemiology.
 Thus, pharmacoepidemiology can be called a bridge science spanning both pharmacology and epidemiology.
 Pharmacology is the study of the effect of drugs and clinical pharmacology is the study of effect of drugs in humans.
 Part of the task of clinical pharmacology is to provide a risk benefit assessment for the effect of drugs in patients.
 Doing the studies needed to provide an estimate of the probability of beneficial effects in populations, or the probability of adverse effects in populations and other parameters relating to drug use may benefit from using epidemiological methodology.
 Pharmacoepidemiology then can also be defined as the application of epidemiological methods to pharmacological issues.

 Epidemiology can be defined as the study of the distribution and determinants of diseases in populations.
 Epidemiological studies can be divided into two main types: